openyurtio/openyurt/README.md

   <img src="docs/img/arch.png" width=70% title="OpenYurt architecture">
 </div>

-\
 The above figure demonstrates the core OpenYurt architecture.
 The major components consist of:
-- **[YurtHub](https://openyurt.io/docs/next/core-concepts/yurthub)**: YurtHub runs on worker nodes as static pod and serve as a node sidecar to handle requests that comes from components(like Kubelet, Kubeproxy and so on) on worker nodes to kube-apiserver.
+- **[YurtHub](https://openyurt.io/docs/next/core-concepts/yurthub)**: YurtHub runs on worker nodes as static pod and serve as a node sidecar to handle requests that comes from components(like Kubelet, Kubeproxy, etc.) on worker nodes to kube-apiserver.
 - **[Yurt Controller Manager](https://openyurt.io/docs/next/core-concepts/yurt-controller-manager)**: It includes several controllers for edge control loops.
   `yurtcsrapprover` controller is used for handling CSRs from OpenYurt components.
   `daemonpodupdater` controller is used for providing OTA and Auto upgrade model for DaemonSet workload.